 - Mayo Foundation gave the airport to the City of Rochester because as a private corporation, Mayo was not eligible for Federal Grants for airport improvements.

 - Rochester Airport Company continued to operate the airport under an operating agreement with the City of Rochester.

 - Airport was officially named 'Lobb Field'.

-- The Airport was moved to its present location and called 'Rochester Municipal Airport'.
+- A site was selected 8 miles south of downtown.
+The Airport was moved to its present location and called 'Rochester Municipal Airport'.

 - Airport is renamed ‘Rochester International Airport’ with the addition of a U.S. Customs facility.

-- 3 major air carriers with scheduled daily service, American Airlines, United Airlines and Delta Air Lines.
+- 3 major air carriers operate with scheduled service, American Airlines, Sun Country Airlines (seasonal) and Delta Air Lines.

-- Continued growth with on-airport development, including an Industrial park and Business park
+- RST sees continued growth with on-airport development, including an Industrial park and Business park.

 - The Rochester Airport Company, a wholly owned subsidiary of Mayo Clinic – Rochester, continues to operate the airport for the City of Rochester.